utopia-foss/dantro/doc/plotting/creators/ext.rst

 Implementing plot functions
 ---------------------------
-Below, you will learn how to implement a plot function that can be used with the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator`.
+Below, you will learn how to implement a plot function that can be used with the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`.

 .. _is_plot_func_decorator:

-The :py:func:`~dantro.plot_creators.pcr_ext.is_plot_func` decorator
+The :py:func:`~dantro.plot.creators.ext.is_plot_func` decorator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When defining a plot function, we recommend using this decorator.
-It takes care of providing essential information to the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` and makes it easy to configure those parameters relevant for the plot function.
+It takes care of providing essential information to the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` and makes it easy to configure those parameters relevant for the plot function.

 For example, to specify which creator should be used for the plot function, the ``creator_type`` can be given.
 To control usage of the data transformation framework, the ``use_dag`` flag can be used and the ``required_dag_tags`` argument can specify which data tags the plot function expects.